foursquare/twofishes/README.md

-A coarse, splitting geocoder and reverse geocoder in scala.
-Prebuilt indexes and binaries available at [twofishes.net](http://twofishes.net/).
+A coarse, splitting geocoder and reverse geocoder in scala -- Prebuilt indexes and binaries available at [twofishes.net](http://twofishes.net/).
 Discussion at [google groups](https://groups.google.com/forum/?fromgroups#!forum/twofishes).

 What is a Geocoder?
 ===================